Using Agent-to-Agent

 Your coding assistant can pull context from Chalie to make better decisions:

-- “Does Dylan have any meetings in the next 2 hours?
+- “Does the user have any meetings in the next 2 hours?
 I want to know if I should schedule a long build.”

 - “What’s the current status of the billing service migration?
-Check Dylan’s documents and memory.”
+Check the user’s documents and memory.”

-- “Remind Dylan to review the PR I just opened — it’s for the auth refactor on the payments repo.”
+- “Remind the user to review the PR I just opened — it’s for the auth refactor on the payments repo.”

 CI/CD integration